Type and U.S. Political Party Affiliations

 The results indicate at least four interesting trends.
-First, the percent of participants who self-identify as "liberal" has remained fairly constant, ranging from about 15% to 20%.
-(Recently, the percent has edged above 20%.)
+First, the percent of participants who self-identify as "liberal" has remained fairly constant, ranging from about 15% to 20%, although recently the percent has edged above 20%.
 Second, the well-reported trend towards a more conservative orientation in the U.S. is evident in the increased number of self-identified conservatives.
-Approximately 30-35% of each sample have reported a conservative orientation since the mid-1980s.
+Approximately 30-35% of each sample have reported a conservative orientation since the mid-1980s (excepting the drop to 26% in 1990).
 Third, the percent of moderates has remained consistently in the 25% neighborhood from about 1984.
-Finally, the percent responding "don't know" has been decreasing since 1990 from a high of 33% to a low of 20% in 2004.
+Finally, the percent responding "don't know" (or "haven't thought much about this") has been decreasing since 1990 from a high of 33% to a low of 22% in 2004.

 Next, let's look at the relationship between party identification and ideological orientation.
 As mentioned in the introduction, these two factors tend to be significantly related.
 This relationship can be seen in the next table (below).
-The results for Republican Party affiliation strongly show the influence of a conservative political identity with about 75% of Republicans indicating some degree of conservative leaning.
+The results for Republican Party affiliation strongly show the influence of a conservative political identity with about 76% of Republicans indicating some degree of conservative leaning in 2004 and a stronger showing (83%) in 2008.
 Similarly, Democratic Party affiliation tends toward a liberal orientation with 40-45% of Democrats indicating some degree of liberal leaning.
 Clearly, however, the association between party affiliation and ideological orientation is stronger for Republicans.
-Finally, Independents tend to mirror the national norms (especially for 2004) with Independents divided amongst ideological orientations in the following proportions: liberal (25%), moderate (45%) and conservative (30%).
+Finally, Independents tend to mirror the national norms (especially for 2004) with Independents divided amongst ideological orientations in the following proportions: liberal (26%), moderate (45%) and conservative (29%).